Seventh Day Slumber

-Seventh Day Slumber is an American Christian rock band from Dallas, Texas, formed in 1996.
-They were an independent band for five years until they signed with BEC Records in 2005.
-They are best known for their song "Oceans from the Rain" which was the 14th most played song on Christian CHR radio in 2006 according to the Weekend 22.
+Seventh Day Slumber is an American Christian rock band from Dallas, Texas, formed in 1996, consisting of vocalist Joseph Rojas, his son Blaise on drums, and guitarist Ken Reed.
+They were an independent band for five years until they signed with BEC Records in 2005, then finished their contract in 2012 and partnered with Capitol CMG to start their own record label called Rockfest Records.
 Their songs have been featured frequently on X the album series.

 History

 Joseph Rojas tried to commit suicide following a cocaine binge, and became a Christian while being taken to the hospital in an ambulance.
 Joseph Rojas and Bernie Dufrene formed Seventh Day Slumber in the summer of 1996 at Christ for the Nations Institute in Dallas, Texas, where they met, wrote, and raised money for their first four-song demo project.
 The band was later signed to BEC Recordings.
 He teamed with guitarist Evan Weatherford, bassist Joshua Schwartz and drummer Adam Witte.
 After signing to the Afinia label the group issued Matthew Twenty-Five three years later.
-Their second album Freedom From Human Regulations was also released on an independent album before they made their major-label debut with Picking Up the Pieces in 2003.
+Their second album Freedom From Human Regulations was also released on an independent album before they made their major-label debut with Picking up the Pieces in 2003.

-Seventh Day Slumber released Once Upon a Shattered Life in 2005 which spanned their hit singles "Caroline" and "Oceans from the Rain".
+Seventh Day Slumber released Once upon a Shattered Life in 2005 which spanned their hit singles "Caroline" and "Oceans from the Rain".
 The album hit No. 1 on the Billboard Heatseekers Albums chart and No. 26 on the Top Christian Albums chart.
 After re-releasing Picking Up the Pieces that same year, they released Finally Awake in 2007.
 It peaked at No. 16 on Billboard's Top Christian Albums chart.
 The Spanish-language album Rescátame contained re-recordings of previous songs and it won the 2009 Dove Award for Spanish Language Album of the Year at the 40th GMA Dove Awards.
 It was followed by Take Everything, an album of new arrangements of Christian music worship songs.
 The album peaked at No. 141 on the Billboard 200 and No. 11 on the Top Christian Albums charts.
 The Anthem of Angels was released in November 2011.
 The "Small Town America Tour" ran from August 2011 to February 2012 to promote the album.

-On March 8, 2013, the band issued Love and Worship, their second worship album featuring covers of contemporary Christian songs and originals.Afterwards, on May 13, 2014, they released We Are the Broken, then toured in the fall of that year with DavsEye and Nine Lashes.
+On March 8, 2013, the band issued Love & Worship, their second worship album featuring covers of contemporary Christian songs and originals.
+Afterwards, on May 13, 2014, they released We Are the Broken, then toured in the fall of that year with DavsEye and Nine Lashes.